 8.1.
-Sediment and Erosion, Stormwater Management, Re-vegetation Bonds under the submitted Plan(s).
+Sediment and Erosion, Stormwater Management, Re-vegetation Bonds guarantee that all improvements will be installed in accordance the Technical Plan submitted (at most within two years) in the amount of all required work to be done under the submitted Plan(s).
 Any work shown in the submitted plans that is considered above and beyond minimum county standards may be deducted from the required financial posting.